Pimed23/list-holiday/README.md

 git clone https://github.com/Pimed23/list-holiday.git
 ```

 After that, we navigate to the directory we just cloned.
-As mentioned earlier, the project is built using Poetry, so we need to install it:
+As mentioned earlier, the project is built using Poetry, so we need to install it (don't forget to set up the environment variables):
 ```
 pip install poetry
 ```